kris10ansn/tetrium/README.md

 ## Log

+#### 0.5.2
+- You can now press a key to restart when dead
+- Space to pause/play
+- Fixed bug where line would clear even after dying

 #### 0.5.1
-- Bud fix: When dead you could previously hit pause and then play to continue playing
+- Bug fix: When dead you could previously hit pause and then play to continue playing

 ### 0.5.0
 - Added saved state (score, tetromino position and arena) for when you reopen the game again.